 Social media is a venue for engagement and dialogue.
 Post questions to your followers to start conversations or debates on specific topics.
 It’s a wonderful way to engage your audience.
 And if the topic is engaging enough, you’ll get non-followers chiming in, who will be likely to follow you moving forward.

-18. Take feedback seriously and use it to form strategy
+18. Take feedback seriously and use it to form a strategy

 19. Make and share short videos

-Videos are another content type that work incredibly well on social media.
+Videos are another content type that works incredibly well on social media.
 Probably better than infographics even.
-Create how to-videos, short product demos, animated short clips that explain your product, etc. Get creative and ensure they are not boring.
+Create how-to-videos, short product demos, animated short clips that explain your product, etc. Get creative and ensure they are not boring.
 People like to share videos, so video creation will increase your brand awareness considerably.